HaleliHarel/Who2Whom/README.md

 <b>Syntax gloss:</b> the exact gloss of the patterns, including number and complement gloss.

-<b>Setting:</b> The variable “Setting” parameters are Following XYZ in press/forthcoming.
+<b>Setting:</b> The variable “Setting” parameters are following a CRC 1412 "Register" forthcoming publication:

 <b>Narration vs. representation of speech</b>
 If representation of speech: oral or written?